LukusCRichards/Year-2-Semester-2-Learning-Journal.md/Semester 2 Learning Journal.md

 ## Tuesday 23rd March 2021

 As I was trying to figure out why the Gun script no longer fired when zoomed in, I figured out the reason why it didn't work: the objects of the weapon were blocking the Raycasts through their colliders.
 It turned out that Raycasts will interact with anything that has a collider component, whether it is set as a trigger or not.
-So the only way to make sure that it weapon stopped blocking the Raycast was to either remove or disable their colliders.
+So the only way to make sure that it stopped blocking the Raycast was to either remove or disable the colliders.

+## Tuesday 20th April 2021